Elise Dan-Glauser, PhD

 In my work I am interested in emotion regulation strategy use and efficiency during daily situations in a population of women having had an abortion in the past.
-Our hypothesis is that such a significant past experience would significantly modify the emotion regulation use and efficiency in situations that are somewhat linked to the past event.
+Our hypothesis was that such a significant past experience would significantly modify the emotion regulation use and efficiency in situations that are somewhat linked to the past event.

-Together with Cécile, I work on how different kinds of creativity may condition the use and efficiency of cognitive reappraisal.
+Together with Cécile, I worked on how different kinds of creativity may condition the use and efficiency of cognitive reappraisal.
 Cognitive reappraisal is an emotion regulation strategy that is generally successful in reducing negative manifestation of emotion but that is also resource consuming and maybe not adapted if resources are not available.

-Together with Alexandrine, I work on how different kinds of creativity may condition the use and efficiency of cognitive reappraisal.
+Together with Alexandrine, I worked on how different kinds of creativity may condition the use and efficiency of cognitive reappraisal.
 Cognitive reappraisal is an emotion regulation strategy that is generally successful in reducing negative manifestation of emotion but that is also resource consuming and maybe not adapted if resources are not available.

 Marianne Richter, MSc